qwik-resume/qwik-resume/LINT.md

 ## [`import/group-exports`](https://github.com/import-js/eslint-plugin-import/blob/main/docs/rules/group-exports.md)
 - **What it does:** Requires that multiple exports be grouped into a single `export` statement.
 - **Why:** Grouping exports can make the code more concise.
+- Leaving off.
+Would leave this on if it allowed exports on individual items grouped at the end of the file, however, this seems to require that all exports are grouped as an object or something like that.

 ## [`import/max-dependencies`](https://github.com/import-js/eslint-plugin-import/blob/main/docs/rules/max-dependencies.md)
 - **What it does:** Limits the maximum number of dependencies a module can have.
 - **Why:** Modules with too many dependencies can be hard to understand and maintain.